D-BowdreyR/ImageProcessingMscPractical/README.md

 # Image Processing in Python

-Code written for python practical I undertook during an MSc module "ICT in the Clinical Environment"
+Code I wrote during a python practical as part of an MSc module "ICT in the Clinical Environment"

 This includes some JN (Jupyter Notebook) Sessions to get warmed up using python and then a few image processing exercises.